FTC: Affiliate Disclosure: All links pay commission

 Garmin Edge 530 – the best bike computer…period regardless of the price bracket

 The GIFT is a tricky one for you.
 Your best bet is to know what brand the recipient of your generosity prefers rather than just blindly buying what some online reviewer (ahem) has recommended being the best bike computer.
 Also, find out if they are currently happy with that brand or not.
 Try asking the following question to the intended recipient, “You’ve got the Garmin Edge 810 haven’t you?
 Doesn’t <our mutual friend, Jo> have one of the newer ones? the 835 isn’t it?“.
 That subtly checks what they currently have as well as mentioning a product that doesn’t exist (the 835) when they correct you, hopefully, they will correct you with the model they have been eyeing up for themself 😉 Crafty.

-Let’s assume Garmin has fixed the buttons (they have) and are committed to ironing out the remaining bugs (they are).
+Let’s assume Garmin has fixed the buttons (they have) and is committed to ironing out the remaining bugs (they are).

 FTC: Affiliate Disclosure: All links pay commission.
 As an Amazon Associate, I earn from qualifying purchases.